How to Grow Anemones

 Planting

-For field plantings, wait until decent rain is forecast and plant a day or two before hand—but equally try not to time it for weeks never-ending rain as too much rain for too long might cause them to rot before they get growing.
-Plant the corms straight in the ground (pointy side down), about 5–8cm deep (I like to include about 3-4cm of that as a compost mulch applied straight on top after planting), then they should start popping up about 3-4 weeks.
+For field plantings, wait until decent rain is forecast and plant a day or two before hand—but equally try not to time it for weeks of never-ending rain, as too much rain for too long might cause them to rot.
+If there's no decent rain in the forecast, you can replicate that initial soaking by soaking your corms before planting.

 You can oxygenate the water 1 of 3 ways:

-Frequently changing the water they're soaking in, at least every 30 mins.
+– Frequently changing out the water, at least every 30 mins.

-Leaving the water slightly running constantly into their container.
+– Leaving the water slightly running constantly (overflowing) into their container.

-Whichever method you use only soak them for about 2-4 hours, until they're visibly plumper and almost double in size.
+Whichever method you use, only soak them for 2-4 hours, until they're visibly plumper and almost double in size.

 Pre-sprouted anemone ready for planting: